open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 #### Querying in spatial dimension

-`PixelData` suports indexing and slicing in spatial dimension on part of the data instances.
+`PixelData` supports indexing and slicing in spatial dimension on part of the data instances.
 Users only need to pass in the index of the length and width.

 ```python
 metainfo = dict(